Court blocks former Virginia governor's bid to stay out of prison

 RICHMOND, Va.
 (Reuters) - A U.S. appeals court on Thursday denied a request by former Virginia Governor Robert McDonnell to remain out of prison while he appeals his corruption convictions to the Supreme Court.

-McDonnell, once a rising star in the Republican Party, and his wife, Maureen, were convicted in September of taking $177,000 in gifts and loans from businessman Jonnie Williams in exchange for promoting one of his company’s dietary supplements.
+McDonnell, once a rising star in the Republican Party, and his wife were convicted in September of taking $177,000 in gifts and loans from businessman Jonnie Williams in exchange for promoting one of his company’s dietary supplements.

-The 4th U.S. Circuit Court of Appeals denied the request by McDonnell, who was governor from 2010 until 2014, in a one-paragraph ruling that did not make clear when he would be required to begin serving his two-year sentence.
+The U.S. Court of Appeals for the Fourth Circuit denied the request by McDonnell, who was governor from 2010 until 2014, in a one-paragraph ruling that did not make clear when he would be required to begin serving his two-year sentence.

-The same appeals court this month had denied McDonnell’s appeal of his conviction.
+The same appeals court earlier this month had denied McDonnell’s appeal of his conviction.

-Hours after the ruling, McDonnell asked the Supreme Court for an emergency stay of the decision.
-His petition said he would be forced to report to federal prison anytime after Aug.
-27.

 Lawyers for McDonnell, the first Virginia governor to be convicted on criminal charges, had argued that he did not represent a flight risk or threat to public safety and thus did not need to be imprisoned.